tnlmedia/laravel-tool/docs/Cores/Operator.md

 # Operator

-`Operator` is a Write/Delete operation class, helping to manage data modifications in the database.
+`Operator` is a write/delete operation helper that assists in managing data modifications in the database.

 ## How to use

 1. Create a new class that extends `TNLMedia\LaravelTool\Cores\Operator`.
-2. Implement methods for specific operations as needed.
+2. Implement methods for specific operations as required.

 ## Sample